yaqoah/Mactub/README.md

 [![Build Status](https://img.shields.io/travis/com/yaqoah/Mactub)](https://app.travis-ci.com/github/yaqoah/Mactub)

-***Mactub*** is a daemon that accesses books by ```path``` and reads downloaded book jackets in a specified directory, to generate the synopsis of a book in the console periodically, presenting a slideshow of books available by cover in a window.
+***Mactub*** is a daemon that accesses books by ```path``` and reads downloaded book jackets in the specified directory, to generate the synopsis of a book in the console periodically, presenting a slideshow of books available by cover in synchrony via a window.

 ## Installation